 Stock assessments for jack mackerel are complicated by the reporting and management of three species under a single code.

-Preliminary stock assessments for T. declivis and T. novaezealandiae in JMA 7 were undertaken in 2007 based on data from a new Bayesian analysis for splitting the recorded commercial catch into T. declivis, T. novaezealandiae, and T. murphyi components.
-This analysis was used to derive CPUE indices and a catch history for the T. declivis fishery in JMA 7, which were incorporated along with a proportions-at-age series into the assessments.
+Preliminary stock assessments for T. declivis and T. novaezealandiae in JMA 7 were undertaken in 2007 based on outputs from a Bayesian analysis for splitting the recorded commercial catch into T. declivis, T. novaezealandiae, and T. murphyi components.
+This analysis was based on species proportions sampled by fishery observers and was used to derive CPUE indices and a catch history for the T. declivis fishery in JMA 7, which were incorporated along with a proportions-at-age series into stock assessments.
+However, work in 2020 concluded that the observer data (stored in the Centralised Observer Database cod) were inadequate for deriving species splits in JMA 7 (Webber & Starr 2022) rendering the previous analyses unusable.